On the Efficiency of Random Permutation for ADMM and Coordinate Descent: Main Results

 Let $\sigma_i$ denote the permutation used in round $i$ of Algorithm \ref{Algorithm: n-block RP-ADMM}, which is a uniform random variable drawn from the set of permutations $\Gamma$.
 After round $k$, Algorithm \ref{Algorithm: n-block RP-ADMM} generates a random output $y^{k+1}$, which depends on the observed draw of the random variable

 We will show that the expected iterate (the iterate $y^k$ is defined in \eqref{definition of yk})

 converges to the primal-dual solution of the problem \eqref{optimization formulation}.
 Although the expected convergence does not necessarily imply the convergence in a particular realization, it serves as an evidence of convergence.
-Our proof seems much different from and more difficult than previous proofs for other randomized methods, since random permutation, as well as spectral radius of non-symmetric matrices, are difficult objects to deal with -- not many existing mathematical tools are available to help.
+Our proof seems much different from and more difficult than previous proofs for other randomized methods, since random permutation, as well as spectral radius of non-symmetric matrices, are difficult objects to deal with -- not many existing mathematical tools are available to help \footnote{There has been some effort in using random matrix theory to tackle this problem but no progress has been reported to our knowledge.
+This is partially due to the fact that the desired result seems to be rather tight such that even a small relaxation can lead to failure.}.
+Note that the extension of this result to the non-square full column-rank case is simple \footnote{Suppose $A$ is an $m \times n$ full column-rank matrix, where $m \geq n$, and the system $Ax = b$ is feasible.
+The update formula is $ y^{k+1} = (I - L_{\sigma}^{-1} A^T A ) y^k $, which is same as the update formula for solving a square system of equations $ \bar{A} x = b $, where $\bar{A} \in \dR^{n \times n}$ is the square root matrix of the matrix $A^T A \in \dR^{n \times n}$.
+Now the matrix $\bar{A}$ is a square invertible matrix, thus by applying the result for square system of equations, we can obtain the convergence of the sequence $\phi^k = E(y^k)$. }.

-\begin{thm} Assume the coefficient matrix $A = [A_1,\dots, A_n]$ of the constraint in \eqref{optimization formulation} is a non-singular square matrix.
+\begin{thm} $ \text{}$ Assume the coefficient matrix $A = [A_1,\dots, A_n]$ of the constraint in \eqref{optimization formulation} is a non-singular square matrix.
 Suppose Algorithm \ref{Algorithm: n-block RP-ADMM} is used to solve problem \eqref{optimization formulation}, then the expected output converges to the unique primal-dual optimal solution to \eqref{optimization formulation}, i.e.

 \end{thm}

 Since the update matrix does not depend on previous iterates, we claim (and prove in Section \ref{sec: proof of Theorem 1}) that Theorem \ref{Thm 1} holds if the expected update matrix has a spectral radius less than 1, i.e. if the following Theorem \ref{Thm 2} holds.